hbleie/sportskalender-in-terminal/README.md

 # Sportskalender Zsh Plugin

-This is a Zsh plugin that provides commands to run the `hoydepunkter.js` and `fotball.js` scripts from the `sportskalender-in-terminal` repository.
+This is a Zsh plugin that provides commands to display the highlight page or football page from VGs sportskalender in the terminal.
+The plugin is based on the [sportskalender](https://www.vg.no/sport/kalender) from VG.

 ## Installation